Forensic Science 2 (8779.3)

 The unit convener reserves the right to question students orally on any of their submitted work.

-In order to achieve a good grade students are advised to attend all lectures and ask questions and not rely on lecture recordings alone.
+In order to achieve a good grade students need to attend all lectures and ask questions.
 More importantly, the material that can be assessed in the assessments is not limited to just the lecture material but can include material from the reading material, the lab activities, the mock case work or any discussion or activities in the unit.

 At times unforeseen circumstances may cause lectures not to be recorded (e.g. failing equipment) and/or lecturers not be able to deliver their lectures (e.g. case or court duties).
-In such cases the lecture slides (provided in electronic format) and the compulsory reading will form the source material for the relevant assessments, and staff will endeavour to organize an extra tutorial to revise for the specific topic before the examination period.
+In such cases the lecture slides, video recordings and/or the compulsory reading will form the source material for the relevant assessments, and staff will endeavour to organise an extra activity to revise for the specific topic if required.

 The nominal workload for this unit is assumed to be 150 hours across the semester.
-Contact hours consist of one lecture/tutorial and one laboratory session each week.
-The remaining hours in the nominal workload should be should be allocated to completing assessments that are not part of scheduled sessions, preparing for scheduled classes and completing required readings/video recordings.
+Contact hours consist of one lecture (12x2=24) and one laboratory session each week (8x2=16).
+The remaining hours (110) in the nominal workload should be should be allocated to completing assessments that are not part of scheduled sessions, preparing for scheduled classes and completing required readings/video recordings.
 It is recommeded that apportioning time to these activites should consider the weighting of assessment items, the length of the class being prepared for, and each student's individual learning style.

-Participation in laboratory/practical classes and tutorials is a compulsory condition of this unit and attendance will be documented.
+Participation in laboratory/practical classes is a compulsory condition of this unit and attendance will be documented.
 Students must: